tytydraco/yessleep/out/I_was_famous_for_nine_terrible_days_and_you_dont_remember_the_unspeakable_things_that_you_did.md

 *I hear you now, Mum.*

 *“Hallelujah, Fen is normal.
 That was a close one.
 But it’s our own fault, of course.
 We never should have given him such an oddball name.
-You were right, dear.
+You were right, darling.
 We should’ve called him Steve.”*

-I was lost in that self-deprecating stream of thought, but the stranger in the lobby distracted me from that inner spiral.
+I was lost in that self-deprecating stream of thought, but the stranger in the lobby distracted me from my inner spiral.
 It didn’t take much, of course, to distract me from such a drab plan for my future.
 I’m usually too introverted to engage with strangers, but I made the terrible mistake of turning to face the man in the lobby.

 “Pardon?”
 I asked.